Rodents don’t seem like emotional animals.

 Yes, chinchillas can cry.
-Chinchillas will make an audible crying noise when they are in pain or discomfort.
-A chinchilla may also cry when they do not want to be held.
+Chinchillas make an audible crying noise when they are in pain or discomfort.
+A chinchilla may also cry when it does not want to be held.

-Sometimes a chinchilla will cry or make one of these audible noises to inform you that they don’t want to be picked up.
+Sometimes a chinchilla will cry or make one of these audible noises to inform you that it doesn’t want to be picked up.

-If your chinchilla typically does not cry and is beginning to make this noise, it may be wise to consult a vet about what the issue may be.
+If your chinchilla typically does not cry and you suddenly notice it making this noise, it may be wise to consult a vet to see what the issue might be.

-While a chinchilla may be an emotional and affectionate pet to own, they likely won’t be the best emotional support animal purely because they don’t always like being held.
+While chinchillas may be an emotional and affectionate pet to own, they likely won’t be the best emotional support animal, purely because they don’t always like being held.

 This does not mean that they can’t be an emotional support animal.

-Some chinchillas would likely be great at being an emotional support animal, but in the grand scheme of what emotional support animals typically offer, a chinchilla is probably not the best candidate.
+Some chinchillas would likely be great at being an emotional support animal, but in the grand scheme of what emotional support animals typically offer, the average chinchilla is probably not the best candidate.

-If you wound up on this post because you were curious if chinchillas can be emotional or show emotions, then I hope I answered all your questions.
+If you wound up here because you were curious if chinchillas can be emotional or show emotions, then I hope I answered all your questions.

-Treat them with respect and love you would like any other family pet and watch the relationship flourish.
+Treat them with the respect and love you would show any other family pet and watch the relationship flourish.